yungookim/skeleton.trigger.io/README.md

 skeleton.trigger.io
 ===================

-Skeleton for Trigger.io project (includes Effckt.css and Topcoat.css)
+Skeleton for Trigger.io project for quick prototyping (includes Effckt.css and Topcoat.css)

 Perhaps port into a Yeoman generator later